Our City, Our Charter, Our Future

 What’s Happening Now

-Los Angeles is rewriting its City Charter — the city’s constitution that decides who holds power, how decisions are made, and how billions of public dollars are spent.
+Los Angeles is rewriting its City Charter, a rulebook for how the city works.
+It decides who holds power, how decisions are made, and how billions of public dollars are spent.

 Timeline

-Random civic lottery selects members for the Civic Assembly.
-Simultaneously, Mini Assemblies start tackling top-voted topics—from housing and corruption to AI and climate.
+Mini Assemblies start tackling top-voted topics, from housing and corruption to AI and climate.

 A representative group of Angelenos deliberates on key Charter reform questions.
 Their recommendations feed directly into the Commission’s work.